 This course involves the translation and reading of a wide selection of Ciceros prose works, particularly the rhetorical (Philippics II) and philosophical (De Senectute, De Amicitia, Somnium Scipionis), as well as assessment of Ciceros contribution to the formation of a classic Latin prose style and of his place in Latin literature and Roman politics.

 Class time will be used for reading and

-translation of Latin; analysis of Ciceronian Latin forms, syntax, and
+translation of Latin; analysis of Ciceronian Latin forms, syntax, and style;

 The course syllabus is posted at Nicenet, where students are registered for semester conferencing, posting and reading of documents, daily assignments, project presentation, and research and posting of links.

 § S. J. Wilson, The Thought of

 Cicero, with notes and vocabulary.
 G. Bell & Sons, Ltd. 1974.

 if you do not already own one, I recommend the inexpensive but useful Collins Gem Dictionary.